-The main risk is that the method remains prohibitively expensive in terms of computing times.
-Another significant risk is that we are not able to find the proper scalar measure defining the model quality and that consequently, the benefit on the forecast quality is not significant.
+One of the main risks of the project was the acquisition of the necessary computer resources.
+However the project proposal for computer resources on Daint was approved by CSCS and the allocation period is now coherent with the extended CALMO PP. Therefore the main risk is that the method remains prohibitively expensive in terms of computing times.
+Another significant risk is that we are not able to find the proper scalar measure defining the model quality and that consequently or the expected benefit on the forecast quality is not significant.